aelfric/ncfl-livedocs/events/ld.md

 - We are very tight on judges - so please plan to judge all 5 rounds (10 flights) on Saturday.
-- If you are assigned a round: push “{{button}}” to acknowledge the ballot as soon as you are in the room and able.
-If it is a double flighted round, press the {{button}} for the Flight 1 ballot.
+- If you are assigned a round: push “{{button}}” to acknowledge the ballot as soon receive the ballot.
+If it is a double flighted round, press the
+  {{button}} for the Flight 1 ballot.
 - If you are not assigned a round: report to the Judge Standby Room and wait until you have been released by the TAB Room Staff.
 You will be released when all rounds have started.
 - We may need to ask you to substitute for a missing judge, so it is critical that you report to and remain in the Judge Standby Room if you are not scheduled for a round.
-- **You can be fined for not reporting to your room on time**.
+- **You can be fined for not reporting to your room on time even if you have acknowledged your ballot**.
 If the TAB Room has to substitute a new/different judge for your assigned round, you will be fined.

 ## Schedule